IBM-Cloud/ibmcloud-image-builder/README.md

 ```

 # Acknowledgement
-Thanks to the colleagues and IBM for sponsoring this open source project.
+Thanks to the colleagues and IBM for sponsoring this project.

 * Albert Camacho
 * Chad Huesgen